csvpath/csvpath/README.md

 <a name="headers"></a>
 ## Header
-A named column or a column identified by 0-based index.
+A named header or a header identified by 0-based index.
+_(CsvPath avoids the word "column" for reasons we'll go into later in the docs)._

 |Returns | Matches | Examples      |
 |--------|---------|---------------|